zou-Justin/Cyber_Fall/Lab04-CTF/CTFWalkthrough.md

 In this walk through you would learn how to solve the CTF room provided by the site TRYHACKME.
 Lets get started!

 ## Task 1
-This Task involves the Author Note, please click the accept button to continue
+This Task involves the Author Note, please click the accept button to continue.
 ## Task 2
 Task 2 gives us a str of letters and numbers and asks us to decode this problem.
 Looking at this string, we see it ends with a double "==" which is typically seen in base 64.
 As a result, it is likely it should be encoded in base 64 and we should use a base 64 decoder accordingly.
 This can be found by simply googling a calculator online.
 Pasting in the text that they give us and decoding it should give us the correct answer.